Guidance for Candidates Collecting Elector Signatures

 Electronic Distribution of Elector Signature Pages

-A new form, called Section F – Single Elector Consenting to Candidacy, lets you collect elector signatures one at a time by email or other electronic methods.
+An alternative form, called Section F – Single Elector Consenting to Candidacy, lets you collect elector signatures one at a time by email or other electronic methods.
 It has space for the information and signature of both a single elector and a witness.

 The conventional form with space for 10 elector signatures can still be used and remains valid.